-- 100 of the most beautiful women from the past century were celebrated in the January, 2000 issue.
+- 100 of the most beautiful women from the past century was celebrated in the January 2000 issue.

-- An early milestone issue, the January, 1979 issue marked the publication’s 25th anniversary with Candy Loving as the centerfold model.
+- An early milestone issue, the January 1979 issue marked the publication’s 25th anniversary with Candy Loving as the centrefold model.

 - Jane Fonda and Cynthia Myers make two of the issues of 1968 desirable for collectors.

 - Andy Warhol made the cover of this January 1986 issue, making him the only issue to be made valuable by a man.